Amid measles outbreak, legislation proposed to ban vaccine exemptions

 Nationally, the nonmedical exemption rate for this period was approximately 2 percent, according to the Centers for Disease Control and Prevention (CDC).

 Parents may choose not to vaccinate their children for several reasons, including the belief that vaccines can cause autism, which was disproved by a 2013 CDC study.
+Washington is one of 18 states that allows parents to opt out of vaccines for non-religious reasons.

 The prime sponsor of the bill, Rep. Paul Harris, R-Vancouver, argues that, in this case, obligations to keep neighbors safe override personal rights.